Guided Hiking Tours Tokyo

 What happens if the weather is bad?

 Safety always comes first.
-If the weather forecast shows unsafe conditions (heavy rain, typhoons, strong winds), we may suggest an alternative hike, postpone the trip, or cancel if necessary.
-In case of cancellation due to weather, you’ll receive a full refund.
+If the forecast shows unsafe conditions (heavy rain, typhoons, strong winds), we may suggest an alternative hike, postpone the trip, or cancel if necessary.
+If we cancel due to weather, you’ll receive a full refund.

 What should I bring with me?

-After booking, we’ll send you a detailed gear checklist based on the hike we’re planning.
-Essential items typically include sturdy hiking boots or hiking shoes, appropriate clothing layers, a rain jacket, and a backpack.
+After booking, we’ll send a detailed gear checklist based on the hike we’re planning.
+Essentials typically include sturdy hiking boots or shoes, appropriate clothing layers, a rain jacket, and a backpack.
 For overnight hikes, you’ll also need sleeping equipment, but rental options are available if needed.

 Are meals included in the price?

 Meals are not included.
-For overnight hikes, mountain hut stays often include meal options, or we can plan to bring our own food.
-We’ll provide guidance depending on the itinerary you choose.
+For overnight hikes, mountain huts often offer meal options, or we can plan to bring our own food.
+We’ll advise based on your itinerary.

 Is Mt.
 Fuji included in the available hikes?